rateldajer/markcrowley/ece657A_W21_outline_doc.md

    2. Data representations, transformation and normalization
    3. Experimental Methodology, statistical tests and validation metrics
 2. Fundamentals of Estimation and Learning
+   1. Background  Review of Probability and Statistics: Random Variables, Conditional Probability, Bayes Rule, Entropy, KL-Divergence, Hypothesis Testing
-   1. Parameter Estimation, statistical approaches, MLE, MAP, EM, density estimation
+   2. Parameter Estimation, statistical approaches, MLE, MAP, EM, density estimation
+   3. Classification Preview: Naive Bayes Algorithm
+3. Classification I :
+   4. Distance based - k-Nearest Neighbours (kNN) Algorithm
+   1. Decision Tree based, Ensemble Methods including Random Forests, XG-Boost, Mondrian Forests
-3. Representation Learning I
+4. Representation Learning I
    1. Feature extraction : PCA, LDA, ISOMAP, LLE
    2. Dimensionality Reduction and Manifold Learning
-   3. Vector Embeddings : tf-idf, Word2Vec, BERT
+   3. Vector Embeddings : TF-IDF, Word2Vec, BERT
-4. Supervised Learning
-   1. Classification I : kNN, Decision Tree based, Ensemble Methods
-   2. Classification II : kernels and latent models (SVM)
+5. Classification II :
+   1. Support Vector Machines (SVM)
+   2. Kernel Methods and Latent Models
-5. Semi-/Self-/Unsuprevised Learning
+6. Semi-/Self-/Unsuprevised Learning
    1. Clustering: Partition, Hierarchical, Model and Density based.
+   2. k-Means Algorithm, DBScan Algorithm
-   2. Anomaly Detection: Classification, Outlier, Density, and Isolation based
+   3. Anomaly Detection: Classification, Outlier, Density, and Isolation based
-6. Deep Learning
+7. Deep Learning
    1. Fundamentals of Neural Networks
    2. Effective Deep Learning Training Methods: Attention, Regularization, Optimizers
-   3. Types of Deep Learning : CNN, RNN,
+   3. Types of Deep Learning : CNN, RNN
    4. Classification III : Data, Image and Timeseries classification using Deep Learning
+   5. Reusing Information: Resnet, Inception
-   5. Representation Learning II: Autoencoders
+   6. Representation Learning II: Autoencoders and Variational Autoencoders
-7. Additional Learning Topics (as time allows)
+8. Additional Learning Topics (if time allows)
-   1. Active Learning
+   1. **Transfer Learning** (likely)
-   2. Transfer Learning
+   2. *Active Learning*
-   3. Incremental/Online Learning
+   3. *Incremental/Online Learning*
-   4. Reinforcement Learning
+   4. *Reinforcement Learning* (unlikely)

 ## Timing of Assessments, Lectures and Interaction

 - **Assessments:** No more than one Test or Assignment will be due on any given week.
-- **Pre-Recorded Content:** Every week there will be pre-recorded lecture content available
+- *Pre-Recorded Content:* Some weeks there will be pre-recorded lecture content available, the total content (live-recorded, or pre-recorded self-study) per week will be maintained around the same level, around 3-4 hours of content per week.
 - **Weekly Live Sessions:** There will be 2-3 hrs of weekly live sessions from course staff (instructor and/or TAs) which will include
-  -  lectures (recorded) on core, high level topics
+  - live lectures (recorded) on core, high level topics
   - help sessions (unrecorded) to discuss content, answer questions and build class community
+  - **scheduling**: my goal is to arrange two 1:30 timeslots a week such that all students can attend *at least one* of the weekly lectures.
+They will be recorded and available attendance and interaction will lead to much better understanding if we can achieve it.

 ## Assessment: